autoplot/documentation/javadoc/org/autoplot/dom/Plot.md

-# org.autoplot.dom.PlotRepresents a 2-D plot with an X and Y axis, and "Z" axis that is often hidden or
+# org.autoplot.dom.Plot

- implemented with a color bar.
+Represents a 2-D plot with an X and Y axis, and "Z" axis that is often hidden or implemented with a color bar.

-Plot( )
+# Plot( )

 ***